Top

 • Fraud: This occurs through intentional deceit against others for one’s own personal gain.
 It can include governmental fraud, such as food stamp fraud, welfare fraud, Social Security fraud, and Medicare/Medicaid fraud, as well as fraud against institutions and individuals, such as check fraud, credit card fraud, securities fraud, mortgage fraud, wire fraud, and more.

-What are the Penalties for White Collar Crimes?
+Potential Penalties for White Collar Crimes in Lackawanna

 Impact of a White Collar Crime Conviction on Professional Life